freerouting/freerouting/README.md

 The following command line arguments are supported by freerouter:

-* -de [design input file]: loads up a Specctra .dsn file at startup
+* -de [design input file]: loads up a Specctra .dsn file at startup.
-* -di [design input directory]: if the GUI is used, this sets the default folder for the open design dialogs
+* -di [design input directory]: if the GUI is used, this sets the default folder for the open design dialogs.
-* -dr [design rules file]: reads the rules from a previously saved .rules file
+* -dr [design rules file]: reads the rules from a previously saved .rules file.
-* -do [design output file]: saves a Specctra board (.dsn), a Specctra session file (.ses) or Eagle session script file (.scr) when the routing is finished
+* -do [design output file]: saves a Specctra board (.dsn), a Specctra session file (.ses) or Eagle session script file (.scr) when the routing is finished.
-* -mp [number of passes]: sets the upper limit of the number of auto-router passes that will be performed
+* -mp [number of passes]: sets the upper limit of the number of auto-router passes that will be performed.
-* -l [language]: "de" for German, "zh" for Simplified Chinese, otherwise it's English
+* -l [language]: "de" for German, "zh" for Simplified Chinese, otherwise it's English.
 * -mt [number of threads]: sets thread pool size for route optimization.
 The default is one less than the number of logical processors in the system.
+Set it to 0 to disable route optimization.
+* -oit [percentage]: stops the route optimizer if the improvement drops below a certain percentage threshold per pass.
+Default is 0.1%, and 0% means to continue improving until there are no more route options to test.
 * -us [greedy | global | hybrid]: sets board updating strategy for route optimization: greedy, global optimal or hybrid.
 The default is greedy.
 When hybrid is selected, another option "hr" specifies hybrid ratio.
 * -hr [m:n]: sets hybrid ratio in the format of #_global_optiomal_passes:#_prioritized_passes.
 The default is 1:1.
 It's only effective when hybrid strategy is selected.
 * -is [sequential | random | prioritized]: sets item selection strategy for route optimization: sequential, random, prioritized.
 The default is prioritized.
 Prioritied stragegy selects items based on scores calculated in previous round.
+* -im: saves intermediate steps in version-specific binary format.
+This allows to user to resume the interrupted optimization from the last checkpoint.
+Turned off by default.
-* -h: shows help
+* -h: shows help.

 A complete command line looks something like this if your are using PowerShell on Windows:

 `
-& "java.exe" -jar freerouting-1.4.5.jar -de MyBoard.dsn -do MyBoard.ses -mp 100 -dr MyBoard.rules
+& "java.exe" -jar freerouting-1.5.0.jar -de MyBoard.dsn -do MyBoard.ses -mp 100 -dr MyBoard.rules
 `

 This would read the _MyBoard.dsn_ file, do the auto-routing with the parameters defined in _MyBoard.rules_ for the maximum of 100 passes, and then save the result into the _MyBoard.ses_ file.